 Subscribe to my YouTube channel for this activity song and more like it!

 More fun ways to use stretchy bands in music class

-Here are some links to more articles on ways to use stretchy bands in music class.
+Here are some links to more articles on ways to use STRETCHY BANDS!

 If you enjoyed this post, please share it on your social media!